Program Director - Anna Nelson

 Upon completion of the Dr.P.H. degree in Health Education, you will be able to:

-• Creatively apply theoretical concepts and models to educational program design in the development of health education interventions.
+• Apply theoretical concepts and models in developing health interventions;

 Possible Jobs: University Professor, County Health Director, Grant Manager